siemens/cmp-test-suite/output.md

 - log.html
 - output.xml

-or the smoke test, the output files (report.html, log.html, and output.xml) are generated in the root directory of the cmp-test-suite project.

 Adjustments to the location of the output can be made by modifying the command line options when running a test.
 For example `robot --outputdir=out tests/smoke.robot` stores the results in the out directory.

 ### report.html
 Higher-level test report.

-Under the section "Test Details" tab "All" you will find the name, documentation, tags, status and if failed the message of the tests you´ve run.
+Under the section "Test Details" tab "All" you will find the name, documentation, tags, status and if failed the message of the tests you have run.
 - The background of the report is green if all tests pass.
 - It is red if at least one test fails (or is skipped).